 For child welfare reasons we will not accept applications from children under 16 years old whose parents intend to remain abroad.

-We regret we are unable to accept applications for Post 16 studies from students residing in Scotland, Wales, Northern Ireland and The Isle of Man.
+We regret we are unable to accept applications for Post 16 studies from students residing in Scotland, Wales and Northern Ireland.

 iii) Issues of Accommodation